A number of proposed and pending reforms are shaping the way the IRS views workers in the gig economy.

 Worker classification reform

 Prior to tax reform, labeling yourself as an independent contractor often resulted in a higher tax bill than if you made the same money as an employee.
-Tax reform changed that for many thanks to the pass-through deductions and other new items in the tax code.
+Tax reform changed that for many thanks to pass-through deductions and other new items in the tax code.

 Before you can qualify as an independent contractor, you will need to assess the nature of your work.
 You should focus on the three items the IRS uses for determining your worker classification of whether you are an employee vs. independent contractor.